madslaz/Path-to-OSCP/Active-Directory.md

 * The overall flow of the attack was using `get-GPPPassword.ps1` on the original target, `m.gibbs` --> receive username `NewAdmin` and password `PasswordInGPPIsNotSafe` from GPPPassword.ps1 --> log into New Admin --> run `sekurlsa::logonpasswords` and get j.russ, who is a DA --> connect as j.russ, run Mimikatz --> `lsadump::dcsync /user:ORCHID\krbtgt` for DCSync attack.

 # Pass-the-Hash
 * PTH is a credential theft and lateral movement technique that involves stealing a user's hash password and using it to authenticate to other machines or services within a network.
+You can authenticate without having to spend time and resourcecs decrypting the hash to reveal the plaintext password.
+* With the password hash, you can move laterally to previously unauthorized machines or use it to spawn processes with the stolen user's privileges for further domain exploitation.
+The password hash is usually stored as a New Technology LAN Manager (NTLM) hash, which can be extracted with tools like Mimikatz.
+  * Once obtained, you can use this hash with Mimikatz to spawn processes with the stolen privileges or run PsExec or Metasploit against more desirable targets, such as the Domain Controller.
+  * To use PTH tools, you'll need administrator privileges on your compromised machine.